c-bonnet/web_app/README.md

 # web_app
-Template of a web application written with Flask
+Web application written with Flask for Lake Parime.

+The application is deployed at https://lp-analytics.herokuapp.com.

-Procfile file is for deployment on Heroku
+Procfile file is for deployment on Heroku.